IsmailFH/Blockchain/README.md

-# The commissioning is not ready yet, the last modification will be made before the deadline for commissioning delivery
+# The commissioning is not ready yet, the last modification will be made before the deadline
 ## Blockchain